ikbendewilliam/flutter_shader_snap/README.md

     : AnimatedSampler
 ```

 It works best with "transparent" widgets (for example Text), but you can use it with any widget.
-May look weird on "blocky" widgets like a rectangular container.